pjoKIT/repository-platforms/src/mycore/additionalFeatures.md

 ## Additional Features

-Status: DD.MM.YYYY
+Status: 31.05.2022

 Additional features which are not described in the table before.

-- Feature 1
-- Feature 2
+- Supports the creation of static and dynamic web pages.